Steel Frame vs Timber Frame: Cost, Pros & Cons in Australia

 • Cost of materials and labour

-• The longevity of the finished product
+• The longevity of the finished product.
+What lasts longer, wood or steel?

 • Environmental sustainability